Where does Frida come from?

 Where is Frida available?

-Currently, Frida is serving patients in Alberta and Ontario.
+Currently, Frida is serving patients in British Columbia, Alberta, and Ontario.

 We're working towards expanding our services to other provinces.
 If you're currently in another Canadian province, you can join our waiting list by selecting "Other" in the province options here.

 I already have ADHD.
 Is Frida for me?

 Yes!
 If you’d like the additional care Frida provides, we welcome you.
 We still require all patients to go through our diagnostic process to make sure we can provide you with the highest quality of care.

 Complete our free 2-min self-assessment and create an account to see if Frida is right for you.